henshin/filebuster/README.md

 ### Features
 It packs a ton of features like:
- - The already mentioned Regex patterns
+ - Regex patterns on wordlists
  - Supports HTTP/HTTPS/SOCKS proxy
  - Allows for multiple wordlists using wildcards
  - Additional file extensions